awei01/meteor-configurator/README.md

 ## API ##

 ### MeteorConfigurator([`object` data]) ###
 (constructor) Instantiate a new configurator instance.
 If no params are passed, the instance will have an empty object for its configuration data.
 ```
-var configs = new MeteorConfigurator({ foo: "foo value", "bar.baz": "bar baz value", boo: { bee: "boo bee value" } });
+var configs = new MeteorConfigurator({ foo: "foo value", bar: { baz: "bar baz value" } });
 console.log(configs.all());
 <!--
 {
 	foo: "foo value",
 	bar: {
 		baz: "bar baz value"
-	},
-	boo: {
-		bee: "boo bee value"
 	},
 }
 -->